tlacuache987/btc-trading/README.md

 # How to execute

-1.- Simple execute using maven.
+Option 1: Simple execute using maven.

 ```sh
 $ pwd